UrsusPilot/flight-plot/README.md

-# Flight Xbee
+# Flight Xbee plot

-Getting data via xbee
+Getting data via xbee, and it as a plot.

 ## Start